 He received a doctor of fine arts degree from University Maryland in 1977 and from Fordham University in 1982.
 Henson pulled the plug on the show in 1981 to concentrate his creativity in the film industry.
 Many celebrities enjoyed making cameo appearances in the successful films, "The Muppet Movie," 1979, "The Muppets Take Manhattan," 1984 and "Muppet Treasure Island" in 1996 in which over 400 Muppet creatures appear.
 The visionary puppeteer directed his characters in "The Great Muppet Caper," 1981, "The Dark Crystal," 1982 and "Labyrinth," in 1986.
 His last projects were "The Storyteller," begun in 1987 and "Jim Henson's Greek Myths."
 In August 1989, Henson started negotiations to sign over his characters to the Walt Disney Company except for his Sesame Street characters.
 He closed the sale in the spring of 1990 for $200 million.

-Jim and Jane Nebel were married 5/28/1959.
+Jim and Jane Nebel were married on 28 May 1959.
 They had five kids, the youngest born in 1971.
 They legally separated two years before Jim's death, but did not divorce, remaining friends.
 Jane was with him when he died.
 Four years previous to his death he wrote a letter to his children with his last wishes.

 Henson suffered from adolescent acne and grew a beard to cover the scars.
 Flying between New York, Los Angeles and Orlando, Florida weekly took a physical toll on Jim.
 His favorite pastime was the total relaxation of frequent walks in Manhattan's Central Park.
 In early 1990, feeling ill with a cold, but not wanting to bother anyone, his condition had evolved into full-blown pneumonia before he entered the emergency room at New York Hospital suffering from a virulent bacterial infection under acute, respiratory distress.
-Put on a ventilator at 8:00 AM on 5/15/1990 Henson spent less than 21 hours in the hospital.
+Put on a ventilator at 8:00 AM on 15 May 1990 Henson spent less than 21 hours in the hospital.
 His heart and kidneys were failing and he was in shock.
-After two cardiac arrests his heart stopped beating 5/16/1990, 1:21 AM New York.
+After two cardiac arrests his heart stopped beating on 16 May 1990 at 1:21 AM in New York.
 Doctors believed he might have recovered from his illness if he had been admitted earlier to the hospital.

-Henson received the Ronald McDonald Children's Charities Award of Excellence posthumously in 1990 and a TV tribute "The Muppets Celebrate Jim Henson" 11/21/1990.
+Henson received the Ronald McDonald Children's Charities Award of Excellence posthumously in 1990 and a TV tribute "The Muppets Celebrate Jim Henson" on 21 November 1990.

 - associate relationship with Entertainment: Sesame Street (born 10 November 1969).
 Notes: Puppeteer